 But Mulready has changed the context from childhood to adolescence.

-It shows Mulready’s favourite subject: the neck and shoulders of a young woman.
-However, he later changed the title of the painting.
+The painting below shows Mulready’s favourite subject: the neck and shoulders of a young woman.

-Mulready’s painting below, exhibited at the Royal Academy in 1839, was one of his most popular works.
+Mulready’s painting was one of his most popular works.

 THE IONIDES COLLECTION